 - 2 nights sharing a twin/double deluxe room in a 2-star hotel in Pokhara.

-- A registered local Mardi Himal Trekking guide.
+- A registered local Mardi Himal Trek guide for 7 days.

 - 1 sharing porter for 2 trekkers to carry your luggage.